derailed/popeye/README.md

 <img src="assets/popeye_boat.png" align="right" width="250" heigh="auto">

-# Popeye -A Kubernetes Linter
+# Popeye - A Kubernetes Cluster Linter

 Popeye is a utility that lints a K8s cluster and reports potential issues with